iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

         requests:
           storage: 1Gi
     ```
     ```shell
-    kubectl apply -f <yaml.filename>
+    kubectl apply -f iomesh-pvc.yaml
     ```

 2. Create a PVC for the second IOMesh cluster.
     ```yaml
+    # Source: iomesh-cluster1-pvc.yaml
     kind: PersistentVolumeClaim
     apiVersion: v1
     kind: PersistentVolumeClaim
     metadata:
       name: iomesh-cluster1-pvc
     spec:
       storageClassName: iomesh-cluster-1
       accessModes:
         - ReadWriteOnce
       resources:
         requests:
           storage: 1Gi
     ```

       ```shell
-      kubectl apply -f <yaml.filename>
+      kubectl apply -f iomesh-cluster1-pvc.yaml
       ```

-IOMesh automatically enables topology awareness to ensure correct pod scheduling.
+Topology awareness is automatically enabled for IOMesh to ensure correct pod scheduling.
 When a PVC is created in the first IOMesh cluster, the pod using it is scheduled to the worker node in the same cluster for I/O localization.

-## Management
+## Operations

-All procedures below are based on the example in [Deployment](../advanced-functions/multiple-cluster-management.md#deployment).
+All of the following procedures are based on the example in [Deployment](../advanced-functions/multiple-cluster-management.md#deployment).

 ### Upgrade Multiple Clusters